Registration for COVID-19 Vaccination

-Likewise, in its ongoing clinical trial, the Moderna vaccine has been shown to prevent COVID-19 following two doses given one month apart.
+In its ongoing clinical trial, the Moderna vaccine has been shown to prevent COVID-19 following two doses given one month apart.
 It may also prevent hospitalizations and death from COVID-19 but more data are needed.
 The duration of protection against COVID-19 is currently unknown.
 On Dec.
-18, after an evidence-based review of all available data, the Advisory Committee on Immunization Practices issued an interim recommendation for use of the Moderna COVID-19 vaccine in persons ages 18 years old and older for the prevention of COVID-19.
+18, 2020, after an evidence-based review of all available data, the Advisory Committee on Immunization Practices issued an interim recommendation for use of the Moderna COVID-19 vaccine in persons ages 18 years old and older for the prevention of COVID-19.

 The FDA, which granted Johnson & Johnson’s Single-Shot Janssen COVID-19 vaccine emergency use authorization on Feb.
 27 for persons ages 18 and older, reported that the single-dose vaccine was approximately 67% effective in preventing moderate to severe COVID-19 occurring at least 14 days after vaccination and 66% effective in preventing moderate to severe COVID-19 occurring at least 28 days after vaccination.

 If I get the vaccine, can I still be infected?
 How long does the vaccine protect me?

 Experts have yet to understand whether individuals can still be infected with SARS-CoV-2 and spread it to others even though the vaccine protects them from developing symptoms themselves.
 In addition, we do not know how long vaccine protection will last and whether individuals will be susceptible to COVID-19 in the future as immunity decreases.

 If I already had COVID-19 do I need the vaccine?

 Individuals should still be vaccinated against COVID-19 regardless of whether they have been infected in the past.